-Determining the shape, size, depth, and state of magmas bodies in the Earth's crust as well as how they evolve over time remain key issues for a number of Earth Science communities.
+Determining the shape, size, depth, and state of magma bodies in the Earth's crust as well as how they evolve over time remain key issues for several Earth science communities.
 With a better determination of these variables, petrologists could construct more accurate chemical models of differentiation processes; magma dynamicists could postulate causes for magma migration, storage, and interaction at different levels within the crust; volcanologists could better predict the style and volume of upcoming volcanic eruptions; and geochronologists could construct an evolutionary trend with greater precision.
-Although our knowledge on magmatic systems has expanded greatly over the past decades, much remains to be done to constrain the multi-phase, multi-scale processes that are at play in those reservoirs and the rates at which they occur.
+Although our knowledge on magmatic systems has expanded greatly over the past decades, much remains to be done to constrain the multiphase, multiscale processes that are at play in those reservoirs and the rates at which they occur.

 Previous attempts to summarize the state of knowledge in this field (e.g., Smith 1979; Lipman 1984; Sparks et al. 1984; Marsh 1989a; de Silva 1991) have greatly helped crystallizing ideas on the contemporaneous state of knowledge and possible alleys for future directions to explore.
-Since then, many more publications have attempted to draw magma reservoirs geometries and internal complexities (see Figure 1 for a potpourri of such schematic diagrams for several examples of large caldera systems in the USA, as well as the more recent reviews by Petford et al. 2000; Bachmann et al. 2007b; Lipman 2007; Cashman Review MUSH and Sparks 2013; Cashman and Giordano 2014; de Silva and Gregg 2014).
-At this stage, it is clear that magmas are complex mixtures of multiple phases (silicate melt, H_2O-CO_2 -dominated fluid, and up to 10 different mineral phases in some systems) with very different physical properties.
-For example, viscosity contrast between water vapor and crystals can span more than 20 orders of magnitude, and even vary significantly within one given phase (e.g., several orders of magnitude for silicate melt), as composition-P-T- fH_2O-fO_2 vary (Mader et al. 2013).
+Since then, many more publications have attempted to draw magma reservoirs geometries and internal complexities [see Fig. 1 for a potpourri of such schematic diagrams for several examples of large caldera systems in the U.S.A., as well as the more recent reviews by Petford et al. (2000), Bachmann et al. (2007b), Lipman (2007), Cashman and Sparks (2013), Cashman and Giordano (2014), and de Silva and Gregg (2014)].
+At this stage, it is clear that magmas are complex mixtures of multiple phases (silicate melt, H2O-CO2-dominated fluid, and up to 10 different mineral phases in some systems) with very different physical properties.
+For example, viscosity contrast between water vapor and crystals can span more than 20 orders of magnitude, and even vary significantly within one given phase (e.g., several orders of magnitude for silicate melt), as composition-P-T- $f{H{2O}}$ - f{O_2} vary (Mader et al. 2013).
 The way these magmas move and stall in the crust will therefore reflect the complex interaction between all these phases and the typically colder wall rocks.

-Over the last decades, an impressive body of work has accumulated on the characterization of magma mainly through (1) high-precision, high-resolution geochemical work (with ever more powerful instruments, including the atom-probe, e.g., Valley et al. 2014 and nanoSIMS in the recent past; e.g., Eiler et al. 2011; Till et al. 2015) and (2) experimental petrology (e.g., phase diagrams, trace element partitioning between phases, isotopic fingerprinting), culminating in powerful codes for thermodynamic modeling (Ghiorso and Sack 1995a; Boudreau 1999; Connolly 2009; Gualda et al. 2012).
-This work will continue to greatly improve the constraints that we place on these magmatic systems for years to come, but we argue that the field will have to take into account kinetic, disequilibrium processes, which are commonplace, and can be severe in the world of magmas.
+Over the last decades, an impressive body of work has accumulated on the characterization of magma mainly through: (1) high-precision, high-resolution geochemical work [with ever more powerful instruments, including the atom-probe, e.g., Valley et al. (2014) and nanoSIMS in the recent past; e.g., Eiler et al. (2011); Till et al. (2015)], and (2) experimental petrology f Open access: Article available to all readers online.